katymccl/DeadwoodGame/README.md

 COMMANDS

-The following are valid commands on the console: (words in upper case are arguments which you must specify)
+The following are valid commands on the console: (words in upper case are arguments which you must specify).

 who: identifies current player in the form colorName (dollars, credits) rank.
 It also identifies any parts you are working.